 Pinterest is by far my biggest referrer for traffic.
 You must set it up properly and have great pics, but after that, it is a breeze.
 I have literally re-done ALL of my pictures and am constantly going back and adding more pin worthy pics.
 If you just don’t have that kind of time, I strongly suggest you hire someone to do it for you.

 Pinterest requires the least amount of effort.
-I use Board Booster to schedule my own pins, curate other pins to share and monitor my group boards.
+I use Tailwind to schedule my own pins, curate other pins to share and monitor my group boards.
 I literally spend approximately 15 minutes a day TOTAL.

 It is not unusual for my to wake up in the morning and already have 200 refers from Pinterest.
 If you are not using Pinterest, I urge you to get on it.
 If you need help getting started, check out my FREE Pinterest Course.